kirtithorat/angular_node_authentication/README.md

-# Node Authentication
+# Angular Node Authentication

-"Node Authentication" is a simple Node application which uses `Express`, `AngularJS` and `MongoDB`(using `Mongoose`).
+"Angular Node Authentication" is a simple Node application which uses `Express`, `AngularJS` and `MongoDB`(using `Mongoose`).
 It deals with providing a simple solution for user authentication using `Passport` and it covers local-authentication strategy and Google omiauth.

 ## Stack